 Osteomas may be diagnosed with a simple skull x-ray or CAT scan.
 An x-ray will show a well demarcated, homogenous dense projection.
 Osteomas are usually “hot” on nuclear bone scan.

 Asymptomatic osteomas may simply be followed.
 Surgery may be considered for cosmetic reasons, or if pressure on adjacent tissue (i.e., brain or scalp) becomes an issue.
 Lesions involving only the outer table of the skull may be removed leaving the inner table intact.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for osteoma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for osteoma.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for osteoma.
 Dr. Lipani offers image guided brain surgery approaches and the latest surgical techniques for osteoma treatment, tailored to the needs of each patient.
-For state-of-the-art osteoma treatment call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art osteoma treatment call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Many patients needing neurosurgery don’t want to travel far from home to see a specialist in another state.
 With Dr. Lipani, you have osteoma surgery options and never have to leave New Jersey.
 Dr. Lipani makes sure all his patients are well taken care of before and after neurosurgery, making them feel like part of the family.